Obafemi Awolowo University massacre: Aftermath

-The day after the attack it is reported "President Adeleke presided over an assembly in the enormous amphitheater of Oduduwa Hall; he demanded the immediate resignation of Wale Omole, the loathed vice chancellor who impeded student efforts to eliminate cults (Omole, for example, failed to expel the previously apprehended eight cultists).
-An award of 10,000 nairas ($100 U.S.) was offered for Omole's capture and hundreds of students occupied the administration building, refusing to leave until Omole was fired."
+Student response

-Prof. Roger Makanjuola writes of what followed the massacre: "In the aftermath of the attack, the whole university was enveloped in fear and there was chaos in the halls of residence.
-However, within a short time, the President of the Students' Union, Lanre Adeleke, was able to restore order and mobilise his colleagues.
-The students went to the town searching for the perpetrators in locations where cult members were thought to be living.
-They "arrested" three individuals and brought them back to Awolowo Hall.
-These were Aisekhaghe Aikhile, a Part I student of Agricultural Economics, Emeka Ojuagu, and Frank Idahosa (Efosa).
-Efosa and Ojuagu were arrested in a public transport vehicle that was about to leave Ife.
+The following afternoon, 11 July, the OAU Students' Union President Lanre Adeleke demanded the immediate resignation of Vice-Chancellor Wale Omole for his negligence in preventing the attack.
+An award of 10,000 nairas (equivalent to $100 USD) was offered for Omole's capture.
+Hundreds of students occupied the OAU administration building, refusing to leave until Omole was fired.

-The students exhibited black clothing, two berets and two T-shirts, that had been found in Ojuagu's bag, which was claimed to be the Black Axe uniform.
-Efosa was a known member of the Black Axe.
-He had been expelled from the University of Benin and was later admitted for a diploma programme in Local Government Studies in Ife.
-The three of them were savagely beaten and tortured in the Awolowo Hall "Coffee Room", the traditional venue for such events.
-The inverted commas have been employed because coffee had not been known to be served there for many years.
-Efosa and Oguagu are said to have confessed to participating in the attacks during their "interrogation", and Efosa is said to have gone further to state that the attack was organised to avenge the humiliating treatment of the Black Axe members who had been arrested in Mr. Mekoma's house on 7 March.
+The OAU student-body was quickly mobilized in a search for the perpetrators.
+Three individuals identified as Aisekhaghe Aikhile, Emeka Ojuagu, and Frank Idahosa were quickly apprehended.
+Idahosa and Ojuagu were located in a public transport vehicle destined to leave Ife.

-In the course of the interrogation, Aisekhaghe Aikhile died, and his body was taken to the hospital mortuary.
-The interrogations also yielded the information that 22 Black Axe members were involved, six from the university, four from the University of Lagos, four from the University of Ibadan, and eight from the University of Calabar.
+Idahosa was a known member of the Black Axe.
+He had previously been expelled from the University of Benin and was later admitted for a diploma programme in Local Government Studies in Ife.
+Ojuagu was found to be in possession of clothing which was claimed to be the Black Axe uniform, two pairs of black berets and black T-shirts.
+The three apprehended students were beaten and tortured in the Awolowo Hall.
+Idahosa and Ojuagu are said to have confessed to participating in the attacks during, while Idahosa is said to have stated that the attack was organised to avenge the humiliating treatment of the Black Axe members who had been arrested on 7 March.
+During the course of the interrogation, Aikhile died, and his body was taken to the hospital mortuary.
+The interrogations also revealed that 22 Black Axe members were involved: six from the university, four from the University of Lagos, four from the University of Ibadan, and eight from the University of Calabar.
 There was also a separate claim that more students from the University of Benin were also involved.